 Under the direction of Co-Founder, Nicole Landers and Garden Director, Ben Hirschfeld along with the leadership at Edwin Markham Middle School and Principal Alex Kim, the "Watts Healing Tech Garden" and orchard is a safe, tactile learning environment for students to develop a passion for healthy living, sustainability while providing access to fresh nutrient dense foods.

-CHG in partnership with the Los Angeles Clean Tech Incubator (LACI) are creating the first of its kind clean-tech urban garden by utilizing technology that will not only conserve water and energy but also allow us to reduce waste into energy.
+CHG partnered with the Los Angeles Clean Tech Incubator (LACI) to launch the first of its kind in the country an urban garden at a public school utilizing technology that will not only conserve water and energy but also allow us to reduce waste into energy.

-These applications will be shared with the students and the community to expand the possibility of near future green jobs and vocational training opportunities.
+These applications will be shared with the students of Markham, their parents, teachers, and the community at large to expand the possibility of near future green jobs and many vocational training opportunities.

 LACI supports our mission as we work towards growing and strengthening green, inclusive communities like Watts.
 Ultimately showcasing how we grow food more water and energy efficient with a greater return of investment.

 People, planet and profit.
 One for all.

 One of the first technologies we have in the garden is, Drought Diet, sub-irrigation which can save over 50% of water.